DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 # Thank you.

 From all the team, thank you for all the support you have shown the event, and to us.
 We have had a number of challenges in the last couple of years.
-We can't wait to host a fantastic event that hopefully you will all submit to, attend and enjoy.
+We can't wait to host a fantastic event in 2021 that you will all submit to, attend and enjoy.

 If you have any questions, feel free to reach out to any of the team.